If you have questions that aren’t answered here, please contact us.

 “Judith is a woman who deserves and needs to come home.
 Her continued incarceration would certainly be a fraudulent use of taxpayers’ dollars intended to protect the public from the dangerous, or to punish those who have been violent in the past.
 It would also deprive the community of the work of a productive citizen.
 I and countless others who have dedicated our lives to improving the conditions faced by women await her arrival.
 We know that she has at least as much to teach outside prison as she has taught within.”

-—Gloria Steinem, writer
+—Gloria Steinem, writer and activist

 “It is not only a waste of Judy’s life to remain in prison, it is a loss to the outside world.”